BestTimesToVisit.com Logo

 Darwin Bus Network (NT Bus)

-The primary public bus system in Darwin, connecting the CBD, suburbs, and major attractions like Mindil Beach Market and the Darwin Waterfront.
-It's a reliable way to get around if you're staying within the main urban areas.
+The primary public bus system in Darwin, connecting the city center, suburbs, and major attractions.
+It's a reliable way to get around if you're staying within the main urban areas and don't mind a bit of walking from the bus stops.

 Cost:Single fares start at $3.00, with daily and weekly passes available.
 Check the NT Bus website for current pricing.

-Cost:Taxis have a flagfall of around $4.50 plus a per-kilometre charge.
-DiDi prices vary based on demand but are often competitive.
+Cost:Taxis start with a flagfall of around $4.50, with per-kilometer charges thereafter.
+DiDi prices vary based on demand but are generally competitive with taxis.

 Car Rental

-Cost:Prices vary significantly based on vehicle type and rental duration, typically starting from $50-$80 per day for a standard car.
-Factor in fuel costs.
+Cost:Prices vary significantly based on vehicle type and rental duration, typically ranging from $60-$150+ per day.
+Book in advance for better rates.

 Bicycle Hire

-Cost:Hourly or daily hire rates are available from local bike shops, typically ranging from $20-$40 per day.
+Cost:Hourly or daily hire rates are available from various providers, typically ranging from $20-$50 per day.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.